tunimba/aify.github.io-termsofservice/README.md

 The Application is provided “as is” and “as available” without warranties of any kind.
 We do not guarantee uninterrupted or error-free service, nor do we guarantee the artistic accuracy of AI-generated results.

 # 8. Limitation of Liability
-To the maximum extent permitted by law, aify shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including loss of data or profits, arising from your use of the Application.
+To the maximum extent permitted by law, aixy shall not be liable for any indirect, incidental, special, consequential, or punitive damages, including loss of data or profits, arising from your use of the Application.

 # 9. Termination
 We may suspend or terminate your access to the Application at any time if you violate these Terms.
 Upon termination, you must cease using and delete the Application.